plembo/kubernetes-concepts/Concepts/01-Overview.md

 #### IDs

 ### Namespaces
-Kubernetes supports multiple virtual clusters backed by the same physical cluster.
-These virtual clusters are called namespaces.
+Kubernetes supports multiple virtual clusters on the same physical cluster.
+These are called namespaces.

 #### When to use
-Namespaces are intended for use in environments with many users spread across multiple teams, or projects.
+Namespaces are intended for use where you have many users spread across multiple projects.

 #### Working with namespaces
 ```bash